- About IFDA

 (a) Professional Members: Individuals active in, or affiliated with, the furnishings and design industry and who support the objectives of the Association are eligible for Professional Membership in the Association.The Board, in its discretion, may establish categories of Professional Memberships with policies delineating their respective voting rights, privileges and dues.

-(b) Student Members: Individuals who are currently enrolled and continue to be enrolled in an undergraduate or graduate program in a field related to the design and furnishings industry and not currently working full-time in the design and furnishings field are eligible for Student Membership in the Association.The Board, in its discretion, may establish policies delineating the rights, privileges and dues of Student Members, however, Student Members shall not be eligible to vote or to hold office in the Association.
-A Student Member shall be eligible for Associate Membership upon graduation if the student meets the criteria for Associate Membership as outlined in Article III, Section 1(f).
+(b) Student Members: Individuals who are currently enrolled and continue to be enrolled in an undergraduate or graduate program or a recognized certificate program in a field related to the design and furnishings industry and not currently working full-time in the design and furnishings field are eligible for Student Membership in the Association.The Board, in its discretion, may establish policies delineating the rights, privileges and dues of Student Members, however, Student Members shall not be eligible to vote or to hold office in the Association.
+A Student Member shall be eligible for Associate Membership upon graduation or completion of a recognized certificate program. if the student meets the criteria for Associate Membership as outlined in Article III, Section 1(f).

-(f) Associate Member: Open to any graduate of a 2 or 4 year higher education program that applies within 1 year of the date of graduation.
-The membership period is valid for 2 years.
-Associate members retain a voting membership with full membership priveleges except they are ineligible to serve in the positions of President, President-elect, Treasurer, Treasurer-elect or Secretary at the Association International Board or Chapter Board level.
+(f) Associate Member: Open to any graduate of a 2 or 4 year higher education program or certificate program that applies within 1 year of the date of graduation or completion of recognized certificate program.
+The membership period is valid for 2 years with annual dues renewal.
+Associate members retain a voting membership with full membership privileges except they are ineligible to serve in the positions of President, President-elect, Treasurer, Treasurer-elect or Secretary at the Association International Board or Chapter Board level.